 Waking up to gorgeously bronzed skin is one of the best feelings for a tan lover, and when you are pregnant it’s a great pick me up for a tired mum to be!

 So what exactly are the safety rules of spray tanning for pregnant ladies?

 That basically means that in the first 3 months of your pregnancy, you are not allowed to have a spray tan.

-Why is spray tanning before my first trimester not prohibited?
+Why is spray tanning in early pregnancy not advised?